 - Needing more alcohol to get the effect you want (tolerance).

-If someone you care about has an alcohol use disorder, there are several ways you can help them.
+If you’ve noticed alcoholism symptoms in someone you care about, there are several ways you can help them.
 If they are unwilling to go to treatment or are denying that they have a problem at all, you might consider staging an intervention.
 Telling someone you care about that they have a problem can seem daunting.

 The first step of recovery is alcohol detox, or cleansing the body from all physical traces of alcohol.
 Those who have used alcohol heavily over a prolonged period have developed a dependence on it, meaning their body doesn’t quite function normally without it.
 The detox period is crucial as well as dangerous — alcohol is one of the few drugs with withdrawal symptoms that can be fatal.
 For this reason, it is imperative to have medical supervision during detox.

-If someone you care about is struggling with an alcohol use disorder, there are resources available to help you find the best treatment and support.
-If you’re ready to end your battle with addiction and start on the path to recovery, contact a dedicated treatment provider today.
+If someone you care about is exhibiting alcoholism symptoms, there are resources available to help you find treatment and support.
+For more information, contact a treatment provider today.